 The marginal return from an additional unit of equity exceeds the costs if the individual is financially constrained.
-Thus, more equity and the subsequent increased level of investment results in higher profits.
-In cases with an increase high enough to make gross profits exceeding the threshold W, individuals switch into self-employment.
-Thus our model predicts for all individuals sufficiently close to the marginal individual
+Thus, more equity, and the subsequent increased level of investment, results in higher profits.
+In cases where the increase is high enough to make gross profits exceed the threshold W, individuals switch into self-employment.
+Thus our model predicts that for all individuals sufficiently close to the marginal individual exogenous wealth increase is our main variable of concern in the empirical framework.

-$$\frac{\partial Switch{it}}{\partial \bar{E}} > 0.$$
+$$\frac{\partial Switch{it}}{\partial E} > 0$$